Meritaten: Death and burial

 The texts of a boundary stele mention that Meritaten was meant to be buried at Akhet-Aten (modern Amarna).

 Let a tomb be made for me in the eastern mountain of Akhetaten.
 Let my burial be made in it, in the millions of jubilees which the Aten, my father, has decreed for me.
 Let the burial of the Great King's Wife, Nefertiti, be made in it, in the millions of years which the Aten, my father, decreed for her.
 Let the burial of the King's Daughter, Meritaten, [be made] in it, in these millions of years.

 The royal tomb in Amarna was used for the burial of Meketaten, Tiye, and Akhenaten, and likely was closed after the death and burial of Akhenaten.
 After that, Meritaten's burial may have been planned for one of the other royal tombs in Amarna.

+Possible mummy

+Female mummy found in KV35 nicknamed the "Younger Lady" was proposed to be Meritaten.
+DNA tests seemingly identify the individual as daughter of Amenhotep III and Tiye, sister of male found in KV55 (presumed to be Akhenaten) and mother of Tutankhamun.
+However, interpretation of those data have been called into questions, as inbreeding within royal family could potentially make it hard to determine the exact genetic relationship between individuals, and there is also no evidence of Akhenaten marrying his sister.
+Joyce Tyldesley speculates that KV55 mummy and the Younger Lady are indeed descendants of Amenhotep III and Tiye but as grandchildren (rather than children) and suggests they are Smenkhkare and Meritaten (whom she believes to be full-siblings as offspring of Akhenaten and Nefertiti).
+She does, however, consider them more likely to be Tutankhamun's half-siblings than his parents (proposed by her to be Akhenaten and Kiya).
+On other hand, Kara Cooney argues that instead of being child of two siblings, Tutankhamun was result of father-daughter relationship, and his mother should be identified either as Meketaten or Meritaten.

+Based of current knowledge regarding genetic alleles of Younger Lady and her family members, Juan Antonio Belmonte points out that while it is technically possible she was Meritaten/granddaughter of Amenhotep III and Tiye, it is not very likely: